 8. 10,000 BUDDHA

 There are a lot of temples in Hong Kong and I’m glad we were able to visit Ten Thousand Buddhas Monastery in Sha Tin, New Territories.
 It’s a bit of a challenge for my parents because of the steep concrete path uphill.
-We walked for more than 400 steps before heading to the temple while enjoying the different life-sized golden buddhas on our way up.
+We walked for more than 400 steps before heading to the temple.
+There are different life-sized golden buddhas on our way up.

 How to go there: Take East Railline MTR to Sha Tin Station and go to Exit B.